 There are advantages to both autologous breast reconstruction and reconstruction with implants.
 Your surgeon will discuss both in detail with you.

 Every patient heals differently, and the type of reconstructive breast surgery you have will also determine exactly how much time you will need to recover.
 For example, autologous breast reconstruction has a longer recovery period than implants do.
 However, in general, the majority of patients may resume work and regular activities six weeks after reconstructive surgery.

 While the goal of reconstructive breast surgery is to restore the appearance of your breasts as closely as possible, it’s important for reconstructive breast surgery patients to understand that their reconstructed breasts will not look exactly the same as they did before.
 You can expect a difference, but it will be an emotionally rewarding one.
 For many women, reconstructive breast surgery is an important step in progressing and helping to restore self-confidence.

 Working with Regency Specialties

-If you’re interested in undergoing reconstructive breast surgery in Phoenix, Buckeye, Surprise, or the nearby areas, put yourself in the skilled hands of our reconstructive specialists.
+If you’re interested in undergoing reconstructive breast surgery, put yourself in the skilled hands of our reconstructive specialists.
 We are a patient-centric practice delivering the very best in reconstruction surgery.
 We keep your safety and wellbeing in mind at all times, and you will feel completely welcome from the moment you enter our door to your very last follow-up appointment.
 To learn more or schedule a consultation, please call 623-243-9077 or contact us online.
 We look forward to hearing from you.